mattias-p/linky/README.md

 If you, for example, want to check links against a development version of a sister site you can pipe your links through sed to transform the base URL.

-First, let's just examine the links in the example file:
+First, let's just extract all links from the example file:

 ```sh
 $ linky example_site/path/to/transform.md